ak-asu/web-dev-skill/.github/steps/8-react-advanced-patterns.md

 The Context API enables sharing data across components without prop drilling, ideal for global state like themes or user preferences.
 For your portfolio, a theme toggle for light/dark modes is a practical application.

 ### Creating ThemeContext
 Define a `ThemeContext` to manage the theme state and toggle function.
+A sample is provided [here](https://github.com/ak-asu/web-dev-skill/tree/main/resources/example/src/context/)

 ```tsx
 import { createContext, useContext, useState } from 'react';